dangminhduc/security-speciality-note/README.md

 ## Other
 - IAM role is needed to access Dynamo DB tables
 - Root Account in Org should contain a default SCP that allow everything and applies to all OUs.
+- To Authenticate with 3rd party IdP, we need 3 things:
+  - App client ID
+  - App client Secret
+  - List of Scopes